githubpartners/workshop-tonkotsu-nodejs/README.md

 Follow the coach instructions and good luck!

-All merges to master must use a pr and require 1 approver
+All merges to master must use a pr and require 1 approver REJECT ME